FiftyThree Terms of Service

 30 DAY OPT OUT RIGHT.
 You have the right to opt-out and not be bound by the arbitration and the class action waiver provisions set forth above by sending written notice of your decision to opt-out to the following email address: firstname.lastname@example.org.
 The notice must be sent within 30 days of your first use of the Services: otherwise you will be bound to arbitrate disputes as laid out above.
 If you opt-out of these arbitration provisions, we also will not be bound by them.

 - This is the Entire Agreement.
 This Agreement, including any applicable agreements and policies incorporated by reference, are the full agreement between you and us regarding the Services.
-It supersedes any other prior or contemporaneous agreements, representations, proposals, written or oral, that you may have seen, or that may have been exchanged between us, except that purchases and related transactions involving our Shop are covered by our Terms of Sale.
+It supersedes any other prior or contemporaneous agreements, representations, proposals, written or oral, that you may have seen, or that may have been exchanged between us.
 Notwithstanding any language to the contrary therein, no terms or conditions stated in a vendor onboarding process, web portal, or any other customer order documentation (except for qualified purchase orders, as contemplated in Section 5(f) above) will be incorporated into or form any part of the Contract, and all such terms or conditions will be null and void.

 - Severability.
 If any provision of these Terms is held to be invalid, illegal, or unenforceable, that provision will be modified by the court and interpreted to accomplish the intent of the original provision to the maximum extent permitted by law.